![]() |

 It is exceptionally rare, however, to get good evidence of homosexual behaviour from working-class cultures in history.
 Written documentation may not have been created, or be lost through the exigiences of poverty.
 Often the only records we have are when working class people interact with the elite, either through the criminal courts or through romantic attachment (whether motivated by love or commerce).
 But even these records will be in the voice of the elite person, and the working class person's voice will be silent (as in Carpenter's biography of Merrill).

 In my own work I label these "top-culture" (the elite), "sub-cultures" (sexual minorities) and "unrecorded cultures" (working class - amongst many other cultures).
 The key thing to recognise is lack of evidence of something happening is not evidence that the thing never happened.
-Working-class homosexual life was there, but we know very little about it.
+Working-class homosexual life must have been there, but we know very little about it.

 This police investigation evidences the attitudes of the patriarchal elite in Whitehall, something we know a lot about already.
 But the story of George Merrill gives us a rare and valuable chance to explore one late Victorian working-class homosexual life, and through him a window into working class rural homosexual culture.
 There are three relevant documents about George on this website.

-The Police Report and the Minute Notes reflect common attitudes to homosexuality at the time.
+The police report and the minute notes reflect attitudes toward homosexuality that were common at the time.

-Rowbotham reports that some medical journals were beginning to give sympathetic reviews to such publications, including The Intermediate Sex.
-But that was not universal.
-In one letter O'Brien cited the editor of the British Medical Journal as saying "I am glad to find that we may reckon on your support in our attempts to combat a serious social evil.
-We do not think the matter ought to be left as it is; we want to kill, not merely scotch, the snake."
-The BMJ review and O'Brien's letters show us how they went about that task.
+Rowbotham notes that some medical journals were beginning to offer more sympathetic reviews of publications like The Intermediate Sex.
+But this was far from universal.
+In one letter, O'Brien quoted the editor of the British Medical Journal: "I am glad to find that we may reckon on your support in our attempts to combat a serious social evil.
+We want to kill, not merely scotch, the snake."
+The BMJ review and O'Brien's letters reveal how seriously - and aggressively - this mission was pursued.

 Among the working masses of England and Scotland, "comradeship" is well marked, though not (as in Italy) very conscious of itself.
 Friends often kiss each other, though this habit seems to vary a great deal in different sections and coteries.
 Men commonly sleep together, whether comrades or not, and so easily get familiar.
 Occasionally, but not so very often, this relation delays for a time, or even indefinitely, actual marriage, and in some instances is highly passionate and romantic.
 There is a good deal of grossness, no doubt, here and there in this direction among the masses; but there are no male prostitutes (that I am aware of) whose regular clients are manual workers.

-Merrill's experience in and around Millthorpe would be entirely congruent with such a thesis.
-His attempts at cruising may have been rejected, but no formal complaints were made.
-They were accepted as simply part of life, and part of what Merrill was.
-Just as another man might have a reputation for having short arms and deep pockets and being unwilling to stand his round in the pub, Merrill's sometimes unwanted homosexual offers were accepted as part of a live-and-let-live life.
-Of course we will never know how many men were glad to accept Merrill's advances.
-That is unrecorded history, but one must presume they existed.
+Merrill's experience around Millthorpe fits this picture well.
+His attempts at cruising may sometimes have been unwelcome, but they prompted no formal complaints.
+They were accepted as simply part of who he was - much as another man might be known for never buying his round at the pub.
+His advances were tolerated within a broader live-and-let-live outlook.
+Of course, we will never know how many men were glad to accept Merrill's advances.
+That is unrecorded history - but one must assume they existed.

 "by the middle 90s Carpenters influence was incalculable.
 Especially among the young, who found in Carpenter a man possessing the strength to live what he taught."